nitish-kamati/NetflixClone_WebPage_Project/README.md

 # NetflixClone_WebPage_Project
-Here is my 2nd task for Virtual Internship Programme at Bharat Intern.
+Here is my 2nd task for Virtual Internship Programme at Bharat Intern.<br>
 TASK - Create a Homepage Looks like  Netflix web page using HTML and CSS.